18F/handbook/_pages/training-and-development/External-speaking-request-playbook.md

 ##### 1. Prepare your talking points

-Talking points are required for you to get approval to represent your GSA at a speaking engagement.
+Talking points are required for you to get approval to represent GSA at a speaking engagement.

 - Use the [TTS-wide Talking Points Template](https://docs.google.com/document/d/1vsqMqtcZSSq_IhpFhtUnnNH70hcHGVaWnxhSpe_s054/edit) to create talking points.
 - Have a brief intro prepared for your engagement, along with a few lines about your role at GSA.
 For guidance, see the above Talking Points Template.
 - Once you’ve drafted your talking points, submit them to your direct supervisor.
 And if you will be speaking about a specific engagement, submit your drafted talking points to the engagement lead.
-- Review the TTS Internal/External Virtual Events Guidance and know how to answer Project Specific/TTS/GSA-specific questions, including those outside your direct area of expertise or the topic at hand.
+- Review the [TTS Internal/External Virtual Events Guidance](https://docs.google.com/document/d/1YrDs9PA8HkfLkhSfOfyJnLjAYcTkV6_vHlU7HBoyi0k/edit) and know how to answer Project Specific/TTS/GSA-specific questions, including those outside your direct area of expertise or the topic at hand.
 - Gather feedback from your peers prior submitting your Talking Points.

 ##### 2. Submit your request

-Complete and submit the [TTS Events’ Speaking, Conferences, and Training Google Form](https://docs.google.com/forms/d/e/1FAIpQLSeQHPIOtNwzEA7IxrJ4JDHeEUrWNUsiEkbnp8lK26jX04PYBg/viewform") to TTS Events.
+Complete and submit the [TTS Events’ Speaking, Conferences, and Training Google Form]( https://docs.google.com/forms/d/e/1FAIpQLSeQHPIOtNwzEA7IxrJ4JDHeEUrWNUsiEkbnp8lK26jX04PYBg/viewform) to TTS Events.

 **To fill out this form, you will need:**
 - A description of the audience